ZenProjects/Zabbix-PHP-Module/README.md

 # ./configure --prefix=/path/to/zabbix/install/dir \
               --enable-server  \
               --with-php=/path/to/php/install/dir
+# make
+# make install
 ```
-Run 'make' to build it.
 It should produce zbx_php.so.

 # Configure zbx_php with zabbix